Skip to content

 Your Privacy Matters

-Your voice, your preferences and the power you yield as a consumer matters.
-It matters not only to the businesses that produce the products and media you consume, but it also matters to us.
-At Nielsen, we are committed to being responsible with the personal data we maintain and we are committed to protecting the privacy and security of the personal data we collect.
+Your voice, your preferences and the power you yield as a consumer matter.
+They matter not only to the businesses that produce the products and media you consume but also to us.
+At Nielsen, we are committed to being responsible with the personal data we maintain, and we are committed to protecting the privacy and security of the personal data we collect.

 Follow and share